-Registered nurses are integral to providing safe, ethical and quality care to patients, clients and residents and are key to the overall delivery of health care services across Ontario.
+Registered nurses and health-care professionals are integral to providing safe, ethical and quality care to patients, clients and residents across Ontario.

 Frequently Asked Questions

 The College of Nurses of Ontario (CNO) and other regulatory bodies have Standards of Practice that registrants are expected to meet in order to provide safe, ethical and quality patient/client/resident care within their scope of practice.

 By engaging in the Professional Responsibility and Workload (PRW) process, you are playing a pivotal role in meeting your Accountability Standard for your regulatory college and you are advocating for patient safety and quality patient care.